 Inspired by the cave paintings at Lascaux, the children in my Year 5 class created their own Stone Age art.

 I asked them firstly to screw up an A2 piece of brown or orange sugar paper, and then flatten it out again, to create a rocky surface.
-They then used pastels to draw animals that would have been hunted during Stone Age times.
+They then used pastels to draw animals that would have been hunted during the Stone Age.

-Neolithic tools were more sophisticated, with handles, so my pupils went to our school garden to collect good sticks to attach to their ‘flints’ with string.
+Neolithic tools were more sophisticated, with handles, so my pupils went to our school garden to collect sticks to attach to their ‘flints’ with string.